Are you traveling to Bali with kids?

 15. Bounce trampolining

-Book the kids in for an hour at this indoor trampoline centre, while you watch from above.
+Book the kids in for an hour at this indoor trampoline center, while you watch from above.
 They can attempt the wall climb, play dodge or jump into a foam pit.

 16. Cubby House Kids Club